theron-wang/otr4j/docs/design.md

 `TODO: describe correctness`

-- static analysis (nullability, typical bug patterns, ...)
+- static analysis (nullability, checking of critical return values, typical bug patterns, ...)
 - strictly separating states to ensure correct behavior:
   - handle race conditions in syntax: independent of whether the state transition "was detected in the logic" (is transparent to the logic).
   - avoids mixing up and messing up data manipulations due to sudden, "unexpected" state changes.